Fl0p/HUEMCP/README.md

 Environment variables take precedence over saved configuration.

 **Need to get Bridge IP and API key manually?** See [Manual Setup Guide](./docs/manual-setup.md) for step-by-step instructions using mDNS and curl.

+## Technical Details

+This MCP server uses [hue-sync](https://github.com/jdmg94/Hue-Sync) library, which provides:
+- TypeScript implementation of Philips Hue API v2
+- HTTPS support with proper certificate validation
+- mDNS discovery with fallback to remote API
+- Entertainment API for streaming colors to gradient lightstrips

+For detailed information about the hue-sync library, see [Hue-Sync Documentation](./docs/hue-sync.md).

 ## Documentation